mauritssilvis/darts/md/tables/london/London_double_in_double_out.md

 ## Introduction

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in double-in, double-out mode.
-These tables are valid for games where the first (in) and last (out) darts must land on a double field.
+These tables are valid for games where the first (in) and last (out) darts must land on a double.

 In double-out games with the London dartboard, the last dart can score between 2 and 50 points.
 The last two darts can reach 110 points, and 170 points can be scored with the last three.